AI Workshop: learn to build apps with AI →

 const anEvent = new Event('start');

-Once you have the event, you can trigger the event using
+Once you have the event, you can dispatch the event with:

 document.dispatchEvent(anEvent)

-and when this happens, any event listener listening on that event “name” is triggered:
+and when this happens, any listener for that event “name” is triggered:

 document.addEventListener('start', (event) => {